 We were coming of age musically and by the end of the 19th century we had witnessed the birth of several still popular musical styles.
 More and more personal styles such as Folk were in demand by the common people.
-Some even made their own music to help one another relate or just to tell the world how things were going.
+Some made their own music to help others relate and tell the world how things were going.

 Things were changing.
-It wasn't just a revolution of music but a revolution of governments and of people's whole attitude toward their own freedom.
+It wasn't just a revolution of governments but of music and of people's whole attitude toward their own freedom.
 It wasn't just the French, Italian, German or Russian composers anymore.
-There were also the dancers in everything from Mexico to the European ballet' and for every country with an orchestra, there were many more simple styles coming out of the every day life of that same country and many others.
+There were also the dancers in everything from Mexico to the American ballet' and for every country with an orchestra, there were many more simple styles coming out of the every day life of that and many other countries.
 There was motion in everything about the performing arts.

-The people wanted to be involved so they made the Polka for couples at play while the African’s sorrows made way into early Gospel and Blues songs.
-Civilization was now unearthed and a modern world was upon us.
+The people wanted to be involved so they made the Polka for couples at play while African sorrow made its way into the development of early Gospel and Blues songs.
+A modern age was upon us and new arts abounded.
 Neither the music, the composers nor the instruments would ever be the same.

-Modern music has brought us more musical style titles than a little bit in a long time and so many instrumental inventions, who can keep up?
+Modern music has brought us more musical style titles than a little bit and so many instrumental innovations, who can keep up?
 Delta Blues, Memphis Blues, Saint Louis Blues, Chicago Blues, Blues Rock and much more reminded us that we all hurt sometimes.
-In fact, the Blues was so popular in the 20th century that almost every modern musician at some time sang or played one form or another, the primary differences being the invention of many new chord progressions in nearly every key, most even metered.
+In fact, the Blues was so popular in the 20th century that most modern musicians sang or played one form or another at some time, the primary differences being the creation of new chord progressions in every key, most even metered.

 The 20th century stage has carried everything from Big Bands to Rock bands and every form of common expression in between.
-About mid century recording and marketing are birthed into music and it's all about money.
-Music was always personal so now every musical style has its own market.
+About mid century recording, phonographs, and commercial marketing are birthed into music.
+Now it's all about money.
+Music was always personal but now every musical style has its own market.
 Does anyone still care about the original idea behind making music?
 You bet.